aotmr/elen/README.md

 ## Primitives

+Elen is a token-threaded interpreter.
+Primitives are encoded as strings, and function calls as integers.
+Not all strings represent executable primitives;
+the interpreter will panic if it tries to execute these.
 This table of primitives is currently incomplete and it will be changing often in the current stages of the project.